kos-v/sensors-informer/README.md

 # Sensors options
 sensors:
+  # Temperature check interval in seconds
+  pollingInterval: 10
+  # Temperature sensor options
+  temperature:
     # Temperature at which a notification will be sent
-  criticalTemperature: 70
+    critical: 40
-  # The unit of measure for the criticalTemperature parameter.
+    # The unit of measure for the critical parameter.
 Default: celsius.
     # Valid options: "c" (celsius), "f" (fahrenheit).
-  criticalTemperatureUnit: c
+    unit: c
-  # Temperature check interval in seconds
-  pollingInterval: 10

 # Notification options
 report: